Ryan Villamael

 Bio

 Ryan Villamael (b.
-1987, Laguna Philippines; lives and works in Los Baños, Philippines) is a renowned artist working with paper as a sculptural medium.
-With works ranging from stand-alone soft sculptures to large-scale pieces to immense installations, he has been exploring the themes, tensions, and trajectories of his chosen material for over a decade.
-Employing a rigorous dedication to technique and precision, Villameal uses the traditional Phillipinne art form of paper-cutting as a way to mediate and meditate upon history, collective memory, and the interpenetrating layers that constitute a locality.
+1987, Laguna Philippines; lives and works in Los Baños, Philippines) is an artist renowned for working with paper as a sculptural medium.
+With works ranging from stand-alone soft sculptures to large-scale pieces and immense installations, he has been exploring the themes, tensions, and trajectories of his chosen material for over a decade.
+Employing a rigorous dedication to technique and precision, Villamael uses the traditional Philippine art form of paper-cutting as a way to mediate and meditate upon history, collective memory, and the interpenetrating layers that constitute a locality.
 In recent works, he has expanded to explore how paper can become a locus of multiple and overlapping meanings, through which ideas on the natural world, domestic sphere, and urban landscape may be negotiated.

-Villameal holds a BFA with a major in painting from the University of the Philippines.
-In 2015, His exhibition Isles received the Ateneo Art Award, which allowed him to participate in studio residency grants at La Trobe University Visual Arts Center in Bendigo, Australia, Artesan Gallery in Singapore, and Liverpool Hope University in Liverpool, United Kingdom.
+In 2015, his exhibition Isles received the Ateneo Art Award, which allowed him to participate in studio residency grants at La Trobe University Visual Arts Center in Bendigo, Australia; Artesan Gallery in Singapore; and Liverpool Hope University in Liverpool, United Kingdom.
 The following year, Villamael participated in the Singapore Biennale and, in 2018, in the Biwako Biennale in Japan.
+Villamael is a recipient of the prestigious Cultural Center of the Philippines Thirteen Artists Award (2021) and was recently invited to the Civitella Ranieri Visual Arts Residency in Italy (2025).

-He has exhibited at the Palais de Tokyo in Paris, MAIIAM Contemporary Art Museum in Chiang Mai, Para Site in Hong Kong, Mizuma Gallery and the Arts House in Singapore, ROH Projects in Jakarta, and the Metropolitan Museum in Manila.
+He has exhibited at the Palais de Tokyo in Paris; MAIIAM Contemporary Art Museum in Chiang Mai; Para Site in Hong Kong; Mizuma Gallery in Tokyo; the Arts House in Singapore; ROH Projects in Jakarta; and the Metropolitan Museum in Manila.
+Upcoming, Villamael will exhibit the seventh iteration of his foundational Locus Amoenus series in Musafiri: Travellers and Guests at Haus der Kulturen der Welt in Berlin (2025).

 My work uses the process of paper-cutting as a way to mediate and meditate upon history, collective memory, and the interpenetrating layers that constitute a locality.
 This process initially started out of necessity instead of desire—at the onset of my art-making practice, it was one of the few mediums I could afford to do.
 But out of economic considerations, it has grown into a practice of concept as much as cutting—liberating the material to become an arbiter of meaning.